-This script, inspired from quickfort, can designate an area for digging.
+This script, inspired by quickfort, can designate an area for digging.
 Your plan should be stored in a .csv file like this:

 '''

 this is a comment

-d;d;u;d;d;skip this tile;d
+d,d,u,d,d,skip this tile,d

-d;d;d;i
+d,d,d,i

 '''

-Available tile shapes are named after the 'dig' menu shortcuts: d for dig, u for upstairs, j downstairs, i updown, h channel, r upward ramp, x remove designation.
-Unrecognized characters are ignored (eg the 'skip this tile' in the sample).
+Other than d, tile shapes are named after the 'dig' menu shortcuts: d for default, u upstairs, j downstairs, i updown, h channel, r upward ramp, and x remove designation.
+Unrecognized characters are ignored (e.g. the 'skip this tile' in the sample). d is interpreted based on the shape of the current tile.
+It will dig walls, remove stairs and ramps, gather plants, and fell trees.

 Empty lines and data after a # are ignored as comments.
-To skip a row in your design, use a single;
+Double quote (") characters that are inserted at the beginning of strings by csv exporters are also ignored.
+To skip a row in your design, add a row consisting only of , characters.